JuliaGNI/GeometricMachineLearning.jl/docs/src/optimizers/manifold_related/parallel_transport.md

 ```

 ```@example
-Main.include_graphics("two_vectors") # hide
+Main.include_graphics("two_vectors"; width = .7) # hide
 ```

 Note that we have chosen the arrow here to have the same direction as before but only about half the magnitude.
-We further drew another arrow that we want to parallel transport.
+We further drew another arrow that we want to parallel transport (the purple arrow).

 ```@example s2_parallel_transport
-using GeometricMachineLearning: update_section!
+using GeometricMachineLearning: update_section! # hide

 λY = GlobalSection(Y)
 B = global_rep(λY, Δ)